Pycord-Development/guide/CONTRIBUTING.md

 content) you agree to and accept the following:

 1. You hold the copyright on everything in your contribution, or you have permission to submit it under the terms below.
 1. Your contribution is licensed under the terms described in [`LICENSE`](./LICENSE), matching the location and nature of the material.
-1. You understand your contribution and can explain its purpose, meaning, and impact when requested.
-1. If you are found to be in fault with any of the above, we shall not be held responsible in any way after the pull request has been merged. to submit it under the terms below.
-1. Your contribution is licensed under the terms described in [`LICENSE`](./LICENSE), matching the location and nature of the material.